Adventure Racing Teammates

 Because of the impact adventure racing has had in Chip’s life and career, he shares his story through keynote speeches and is even writing a book that will dive deep into Adventure Racing tips, tricks and strategy and how the same techniques have helped him lead his company through past challenges as well as those over the horizon.

 Andrea began adventure racing in 2016.
 Since then she has raced in a range of races and teammate configurations, from solo to 4 person coed teams, from 3 hour family races to multi-day expedition races including the Maya Mountain Adventure Challenge (2018), Expedition Oregon (2018), the Florida Sea to Sea (2019, 2020, 2021 and 2022), Expedition Africa (Rodrigues in 2019 and Lesotho in 2022) as well as Huairasinchi 2021 in Ecuador and the AR World Championship in Paraguay in 2022.
 She has competed in USARA Nationals twice (2018 and 2019).
 For the 2019 Nationals, she was the Team Captain and Lead Navigator when Chip wasn't available to be on the team.
 She is an avid mountain biker and she includes climbing and paddling in some of her favorite activities!

 Andrea is mom to 3 children, the oldest of which has Down syndrome.
-Much of her training has been through her day to day, real life experiences.
 As a parent of a son with Down syndrome, she has learned to look at the world from a unique perspective.
 Her son challenges and inspires her.
 Unlike most people, he has virtually no filter between his thoughts and actions.
 Unguarded, he is extremely authentic.
 He is a great example of the quote, “Do more of what you love.”
 Andrea appreciates that he has taught her to face her fears, push her limits and embrace her strengths.
 She applies these skills to her adventure racing.